 “It’s really you, Mommy!” my just-seven-year-old insisted.

-So that trick doesn’t work when your kids are of a certain age.
+So, I’m sorry to say, the Candy Monster taking away the Halloween candy doesn’t work when your kids are of a certain age.

-This question of dealing with Halloween candy came up on my moms forum and the answers were so inspiring, I asked permission to publish them here:
+This question of dealing with Halloween candy came up on my moms’ forum and the answers were so inspiring, I asked permission to publish them here.

 Q: This is the first year my 5-year-old will go trick-or-treating.
 Does anyone have any good suggestions in dealing with keeping the sugar thing in check?
 We’ve never given him candy.
 We want him to enjoy the holiday, but to keep the treats to a minimum.